Student, University of Texas-Pan American

 “After I graduate with my bachelor’s degree, hopefully I’ll also have more work in my portfolio to add to my résumé, and it will help me get my foot in the door in the game design industry.
 I’ll look for internships in the summer, or begin at a low-level job like object modeling.”

-Rusty Stogner, currently working toward a Bachelor of Fine Arts degree from the University of Texas-Pan American in McAllen, earned an associate degree in Computer Graphics from Cedar Valley College in 2006.
+Rusty Stogner, currently working toward a Bachelor of Fine Arts degree from the University of Texas-Pan American in McAllen, earned an associate degree in Computer Graphics from DCCCD in 2006.